limichael97/Read-A-Book/README.md

 # Description

-This application allows for users to search for a topic/title or specific book.
-The results would show the image, title, and description of thh book(s) and users would be able to save that book(s) as a reading list to refer back to.
+This application allows for users to search for a topic/title or specific book through "Google Books API".
+The results would show the image, title, and description of thh book(s) and users would be able to save that booK(s) as a reading list to refer back to.

 # License
 This project is licensed under the MIT license.